arthur-schnitzler/schnitzler-cmif/README.md

 Files are ordered based on the year of publication.

 Only correspondences of Schnitzler are in focus.
-So if a monograph contains letters without Schnitzler’s involvement those are skipped.
-But feel free to add those letters or use the current file and create a new and complete one.
+So if a monograph contains letters without Schnitzler’s involvement those of third parties are usually skipped.
+Please feel free to add those letters or use the current file and create a revised and complete one.

 One major flaw with the current setup is that multiple editions of the same letters are not collated.
 Neither is there a way to tell whether a letter was subsequently re-dated.
 One day this should be fixed.